 How to pay tax if you’re employed and freelancing

 Many people have more than one job, and it is not uncommon to be employed as well as self-employed.
 If this is the case for you then you simply follow the tax systems outlined above.
 There is nothing you need to do regarding paying tax from your employed income.
 Your employer will take care of this for you through their payroll system, however it is recommended that you check the correct tax code is being applied to you.
 You must still register as self-employed with HMRC and complete self-assessment tax returns to declare earnings you make as a freelancer.
 You will only need to pay tax from your freelancer earnings yourself by the tax deadline as tax from your employed earnings will have been paid throughout the year by your employer.

 This article has been written in partnership with the team at Jooble.
-For help completing your self-assessment tax return as well as advice on how to reduce your income tax from your freelancer earnings, please get in touch for a free consultation.
+For help completing your self-assessment tax return as well as advice on how to reduce your income tax from your freelancer earnings, please get in touch for a consultation.